thomasbridge74/100-days-of-nautobot-archive/Day034_Design_Future_Sites_Part_1/README.md

 ## Day 34 To Do

 Remember to stop the codespace instance on [https://github.com/codespaces/](https://github.com/codespaces/).
+Because this is a 6-day series, if you delete the instance you will need to complete the previous day's code again.
+We recommend just stop the instance and restart it again tomorrow.

 Go ahead and post a screenshot of the successful execution of the newly created job on a social media of your choice, make sure you use the tag `#100DaysOfNautobot` `#JobsToBeDone` and tag `@networktocode`, so we can share your progress!